 Step 2.
 Deploy AM

-Deploying AM creates a default configuration that you can access with AM's administrative user;
+Deploying AM creates a default configuration that you can access as AM’s administrative user,

-Deploy AM into Apache Tomcat and then configure it for use.
+Deploy AM into Apache Tomcat, and configure it for use:

 Copy the AM